Heswall F.C.: Notable players

 Alan Reeves played for Heswall during the 1987–88 season and later went on to make over 400 appearances for Football League clubs including Wimbledon F.C. and Swindon Town.
 Reeves' brother Dave Reeves, also spent a season with Heswall before beginning his career with Sheffield Wednesday.
 Graham Branch had a stellar career with Tranmere Rovers & Burnley.

+Ian Woan started his career with Heswall alongside his brother Alan, winning the league before a sterling career with Nottingham Forest, Ian is currently Assistant Manager at Everton.